thingsboard/thingsboard.github.io/_includes/docs/user-guide/tbel.md

 <br>
 eg *"0x0A"* for *10.0f*, *"0x0A00"* for *2560.0f*:
 - In this method, we process it as an integer.
+- Converts a byte array to a floating-point number equal to the value that would be found if the hexadecimal string were converted to an Integer number.
 {% endcapture %}
 {% include templates/info-banner.md content=difference %}

-Converts the hex string to float from HexString.

-Parses float from the byte array given the offset, length and optional endianness.
+Converts a byte array with the given offset to a floating-point number, length, and optional byte order.

 **Syntax:**